KylanZzz/OOD-assignment-4/res/DESIGN-README.txt

 --Model--
-At the highest level, a stock model performs tasks such as retrieving stock data, calculating gain/loss, moving averages, and crossovers, which is defined by the StockModel interface.
+At the highest level, a stock model performs tasks such as retrieving stock data, calculating gain/loss, moving averages, and crossovers, which is defined by the PortfolioStockModel interface.

-The BasicStockModel class implements the StockModel interface and provides simple implementations for these functionalities.
+The PortfolioStockModelImpl class implements the PortfolioStockModel interface and provides simple implementations for these functionalities.
 It interacts with data sources to fetch stock data and perform calculations.

-The BasicModelModel constructor takes in a DataSource, which is our representation of a data stream for stock data.
+The PortfolioStockModelImpl constructor takes in a DataSource (and a filepath to store portfolio saves), which is our representation of a data streamfor stock data.
 Currently, there are two data sources implemented:
 - AlphaVantageDataSource: This implementation uses the AlphaVantage API to retrieve real-time and historical stock data.
 It requires an API key for access and retrieves data over the internet.
 - CSVDataSource: This implementation reads stock data from CSV files stored locally on the user's computer.
 The CSV files must be placed in the res/CSVData directory and named according to the stock ticker symbol (e.g., AAPL.csv for Apple Inc.).
 There is no example CSV data shown; the user must download and get this data on their own.

+The PortfolioStockModel is also in charge of managing all file portfolio operations.
+This includes creating new portfolios, adding stocks to them, performing calculations on them, and also creating/ loading saves.
+This is done through an external Portfolio class, where composition is used instead of inheritance.

 --Controller--